divyanshmaybe/Agentic-Trading-Platform/apps/portfolio-server/docs/README.md

 # Portfolio Server Documentation

-This directory contains comprehensive documentation for the Portfolio Server component of the BullReckon trading platform.
+This directory contains comprehensive documentation for the Portfolio Server component of the AgentInvest trading platform.

 ---